CommonAccord/Site-Org/Doc/02/Sec/TechStars_NotePurchase_iRep.01.md

-Ti=Representations and Warranties of the Purchasers
+Ti=Representations and Warranties of the {Purchasers}

 1.Ti=Purchase for Own Account